History of Harrisburg, Pennsylvania: Early settlement

 The site along the Susquehanna River in which Harrisburg is located is thought to have been inhabited by Native Americans as early as 3000 BC.
-Known to the Native Americans as "Peixtin," or "Paxtang," the area was an important resting place and crossroads for Native American traders, as the trails leading from the Delaware to the Ohio and from the Potomac to the Upper Susquehanna intersected there.
+Known to the Native Americans as "Peixtin", or "Paxtang", the area was an important resting place and crossroads for Native American traders, as the trails leading from the Delaware to the Ohio and from the Potomac to the Upper Susquehanna intersected there.
 The first European contact with Native Americans in Pennsylvania was made by the Englishman Captain John Smith, who journeyed from Virginia up the Susquehanna River in 1608 and visited with the Susquehanna tribe.
-The Shawnees, a nomadic tribe, and members of the Algonquian nation came to the Susquehanna Valley from the southwest in the 1690s.
+The Shawnees, a nomadic tribe and members of the Algonquian nation, came to the Susquehanna Valley from the southwest in the 1690s.
 The Swedes and the French used the Susquehanna River as a route during their explorations of the Middle Atlantic Region, but did not settle here.

 In 1719, John Harris, Sr., an English trader, settled here and 14 years later secured grants of 800 acres (3.2 km2) in the vicinity.
 The same year, Harris was granted a license to operate a ferry, and the place was long afterwards known as Harris's Ferry.
 In 1785, John Harris, Jr., made plans to lay out a town on his father's land, which he named Harrisburg.
-In the spring of 1785, the town was formally surveyed by William Maclay, who was a son-in-law of John Harris, Sr. The following year, the city was temporarily renamed Louisburg in honor of Louis XVI, who had been helpful during the American Revolution.
-However, John Harris refused to sell the land for the county seat under those terms, and it was agreed that the new name would be Harrisburg in honor of his father.
+In the spring of 1785, the town was formally surveyed by William Maclay, who was a son-in-law of John Harris, Jr. The following year, the city was temporarily renamed Louisburg in honor of Louis XVI, who had been helpful during the American Revolution.
+However, John Harris, Jr. refused to sell the land for the county seat under those terms, and it was agreed that the new name would be Harrisburg in honor of his father.

 A noted gathering of anti-Federalists, the Harrisburg Conference (or Convention), met here on September 3, 1788, to deliberate on the new Federal Constitution.
-The meeting was well attended and adopted resolutions carrying 12 amendments to the constitution to be presented for action to the Pennsylvania legislature in form of a petition, but the petition was never formally presented.
+The meeting was well attended and adopted resolutions carrying 12 amendments to the constitution to be presented for action to the Pennsylvania legislature in the form of a petition, but the petition was never formally presented.

-In 1791, Harrisburg became incorporated and was named the Pennsylvania state capital in October 1812.
-The cornerstone for the new capitol building was laid in 1819 by Governor William Findlay.
+Harrisburg was incorporated in 1791, and it was named the Pennsylvania state capital in October 1812.
+The cornerstone for the new Capitol building was laid in 1819 by Governor William Findlay.